Growing strawberries over black plastic

 Experts advise that you grow each bed for three years, so if you have the space, you could have three beds on the go – one and two year old, and the third year which you keep for the Summer then replace (elsewhere) with a new bed.

 The process is straightforward.
 I dug a long bed, mounding the edges in to the centre to raise it, then limed and manured the soil and gave it a good watering.
-Strawberries prefer a slightly acidic soil (pH 6 – 6.5) but my soil is way more acidic than that, so test yours before you lime it.
+Strawberries prefer a slightly acidic soil (pH 6 – 6.5) but my soil is way more acidic than that, so test yours and lime it only if the pH is lower than 6.
 Next I laid black plastic (which was hanging around from a previous use) over, and cut it with generous overlap at the sides.
 I then anchored the edges in the trenches each side with a layer of dirt.
 From there it is easy to cut small ‘x’ holes every 30 cm or so down the middle of the mound, and insert a strawberry runner in each.